 Parents are urged to check their children’s vaccination history, and adults are encouraged to receive booster shots.
 Mandatory vaccination was introduced in Czechoslovakia in 1958, significantly reducing the number of deaths caused by whooping cough.
 Nonetheless, the recent increase in cases still poses risks, as infected teenagers can transmit the disease to vulnerable individuals, such as younger siblings and elderly grandparents.

 In conclusion, the rise of whooping cough in the Czech Republic highlights the consequences of incomplete immunization and the challenges in implementing consistent public health measures.
 It serves as a reminder that diseases once under control can resurface if preventive measures are neglected.
-Strengthening vaccination campaigns and promoting awareness about the importance of timely immunization are vital to prevent future outbreaks and protect vulnerable populations.
+Strengthening vaccination campaigns and promoting awareness regarding the importance of timely immunization are vital to prevent future outbreaks and protect vulnerable populations.

 [Image Source: Getty Images]